ThePJB/voxelgame/devlog.md

 -----------------------------------------------------

 also why does reticle still squish stupidly? it could relate to the smelly way that window and stuff is glued together

+you know if block defs were in block.h that would be sensible

+also texture atlas is still handled pretty retardedly